Back

 To create effective scenario-based documentation, follow the steps below:

 • Outline the structure of scenarios.
 When writing a scenario-based doc, think about ‘what follows what.’
 Make the structure logical, otherwise, the users won’t come to the necessary conclusions.
+Change in flow or sequence should be natural and intuitive.

 • Utilize descriptive language for engaging imagery.
 Make the language more diverse.
 Use similes and metaphors.
 They will help to distract readers and give them some rest.
 On the other hand, a good comparison can explain things better than a dozen of dictionary definitions.